Loading Insight...

 In this landscape, the true value of advisory is measured not by product volumes but by policy persistency, meaningful customer engagement, and long-term trust.

-Customer expectations have evolved, shifting to personalised, contextual guidance, yet many advisory models fail to provide true adive, instead offering transactional engagement and product-led incentives.
+Customer expectations have evolved, shifting to personalised, contextual guidance, yet many advisory models fail to provide true advice, instead offering transactional engagement and product-led incentives.
 This misalignment not only impacts customer behaviour but also draws regulatory attention across APAC.

 Regulators in markets like Australia, Hong Kong, Malaysia, and Singapore are responding with stricter guidance on conduct, suitability, and documentation.
 This requires firms to actually align advisor intent, customer outcomes, and technology capabilities while embedding stronger governance and transparency into their advisory practices.[1]